Amblyopia (Lazy Eye)

 Lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
 This degenerative process usually begins with an inherited condition and appears during infancy or early childhood.
 Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.

 Lazy eye is not always easy to recognize since a child with worse vision in one eye does not necessarily have lazy eye.
 Because of this, it is recommended that all children, including those with no symptoms, have a comprehensive eye examination by the age of three and sooner if there is a family history of any eye condition or disease.
 If you suspect a problem, or need to set up your child’s first eye examination, contact Apple Valley Vision to set up an appointment.

 e care provider.

 Apple Valley Vision has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our office in Payson.
-For more information please schedule an appointment with Dr. Brian Rowley or Dr. Steven Blake, or contact us and we will be in touch with you shortly.
+For more information please schedule an appointment with our doctors, or contact us and we will be in touch with you shortly.